 Three days later, LaQuanta’s mother reported her missing and told police that a mysterious call was left answering machine.
 The message was difficult to decipher, but the young woman on the line, who LaQuanta’s mother believes was her daughter, said “leave me alone” or “let me go home.”
 Then, a man can be heard in the background saying LaQuanta’s name before the call ends.

-At the time of her disappearance, LaQuanta was 5 foot 8 inches tall and 200 pounds.
-She’s described as having black hair and brown eyes.
+At the time of her disappearance, LaQuanta was 5 feet 8 inches tall and 200 pounds.
+She’s described as having black/dark brown hair and brown eyes.
 She has piercings in both ears and one in her tongue.
 LaQuanta also has two noticeable tattoos: “RIP Mesha” is on one arm and her first name is on the other.
 She goes by the nicknames Quanna or Quanta.

 Anyone with information on this case is urged to contact the Montgomery Police Department at (334) 625-2810 or their local authorities.

 Please share her story to reignite the investigation into the disappearance of LaQuanta Nachelle Riley.
 She is our sister and her life matters.